TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

     \left\{\begin{array}{ccccccccccccc}
               x_1 &+&  4x_2 &-&  5x_3 &=&  4  \\
                   & &  -x_2 &+&  8x_3 &=&  1 \\
-                  & &       & &     0 &=&  1
+                  & &       & &     0 &=&  1.
           \end{array}
    \right.
 $$

-and from the last equation it immediately follows that there are no solutions, in other words: the system is inconsistent.
+From the last equation it immediately follows that there are no solutions, in other words, the system is *inconsistent*.

 ::::